One-Way Reversible and Quantum Finite Automata with Advice: Background, Motivation, and Challenge

-From theoretical and practical interests, we wish to promote our basic understandings of the exotic behaviors of reversible and quantum computations by examining machine models of those computations, in particular, two weak models, known as reversible finite automata and quantum finite automata.
-Of various types of such automata, in order to make our argument clear and transparent, we initiate our study by limiting our focal point within one of the simplest automaton models: {\em one-way deterministic reversible finite automata} (or 1rfa's, in short) and {\em one-way measure-many quantum finite automata} (or 1qfa's, thereafter).
-Our 1qfa scans each read-only input tape cell by moving a single tape head only in one direction (without stopping) and performs a {\em (projection) measurement} immediately after every head move, until the tape head scans the right endmarker. {}From a theoretical perspective, the 1qfa's with more than $7/9$ success probability are essentially as powerful as 1rfa's \cite{AF98}, and therefore 1rfa's are important part of 1qfa's.
-Notice that, for bounded-error 1qfa's, it is not always possible to make a sufficient amplification of success probability.
-This is one of many features that make an analysis of 1qfa's quite different from that of polynomial-time quantum Turing machines.
-These intriguing features of 1qfa's, on the contrary, have kept stimulating our research since their introduction in late 1990s.
-Back in an early period of intensive study, numerous unconventional features have been revealed.
-For instance, as Ambainis and Freivalds \cite{AF98} demonstrated, certain quantum finite automata can be built more state-efficiently than deterministic finite automata.
-However, as Kondacs and Watrous \cite{KW97} proved, a certain regular language cannot be recognized by any 1qfa with bounded-error probability.
+{}From theoretical as well as practical interests, we wish to examine two machine models realizing reversible and quantum computations, known as (deterministic) reversible finite automata and quantum finite automata.
+Since our objective is to analyze the roles of various forms of advice, we want to choose simpler models for reversible and quantum computations in order to make our analysis easier.
+Of various types of such automata, we intend to initiate our study by limiting our focal point within one of the simplest automaton models: {\em one-way (deterministic) reversible finite automata} (or 1rfa's, in short) and {\em one-way measure-many quantum finite automata} (or 1qfa's, thereafter).
+Although these particular models are known to be strictly weaker in computational power than even regular languages, they still embody an essence of reversible and quantum mechanical computations for which the advice can play a significantly important role.
+Our 1qfa scans each cell of a read-only input tape by moving a single tape head only in one direction (without stopping) and performs a {\em (projective) measurement} immediately after every head move, until the tape head eventually scans the right endmarker. {}From a theoretical perspective, the 1qfa's having more than $7/9$ success probability are essentially as powerful as 1rfa's \cite{AF98}, and therefore 1rfa's are important part of 1qfa's.
+As this fact indicates, for bounded-error 1qfa's, it is not always possible to make a sufficient amplification of success probability.
+This is merely one of many intriguing features that make an analysis of the 1qfa's distinct from that of polynomial-time quantum Turing machines, and it is such remarkable features that have kept stimulating our research since their introduction in late 1990s.
+Let us recall some of the numerous unconventional features that have been revealed in an early period of intensive study of the 1qfa's.
+As Ambainis and Freivalds \cite{AF98} demonstrated, certain quantum finite automata can be built more state-efficiently than deterministic finite automata.
+However, as Kondacs and Watrous \cite{KW97} proved, not all regular languages are recognized with bounded-error probability by 1qfa's.
 Moreover, by Brodsky and Pippenger \cite{BP02}, no bounded-error 1qfa recognizes languages accepted by minimal finite automata that lack a so-called {\em partial order condition}.
-The latter two facts suggest that the language-recognition power of 1qfa's is hampered by their own inability to generate useful quantum states from input information.
-To overcome such drawbacks, a simple, straightforward way is to appeal to an outside information source.
+The latter two facts suggest that the language-recognition power of 1qfa's is hampered by their own inability to generate useful quantum states from input information alone.